With mortgage rates soaring, is it still a good time to invest in real estate?

 Regardless of which path you go, you’ll want to know how much house you can afford.

-2. Low mortgage rates
+2. Rising mortgage rates

 “There is never a wrong time to buy a house, or an apartment or land,” says Jessica Levine, a real estate broker at Douglas Elliman in the New York City area.
-“Rates are once again at all-time lows, buyer sentiment is strong and the level of pent-up demand at the moment is quite high.”

 5. Check your financial situation and ability to make payments